JoonaSar/Linear-reductor/linear_reductor/problems/README.md

 # Linear reductor program

+## Packing-covering problem
+Consider the following family of locally verifiable problems in (d, $\delta$)-biregular trees:
+- $\Sigma \subseteq [0,1]$
+- Task is to label the edges
+- Sum of edge labels incident to
+    - active nodes is $\leq \beta$
+    - passive nodes is $\geq \alpha$
+- Additionally leaf nodes accept all possible neighbourhoods.

+The purpose of this program is to discretize these problems into equivevalent LCL:s, which are much more easier to argue about.

 ## Types of problems

-The most important factor in determining if and how a given covering-packing problem is going to discretize, is the ratio between $\alpha$ and $\beta$.
+It seems that the most important factor in determining if and how a given covering-packing problem is going to discretize, is the ratio between $\alpha$ and $\beta$.
 Problems are distributed in three classes:
 - Slack: $\alpha<\beta$, i.e. any value in $[\alpha, \beta]$ satisfies both active and passive nodes.
 - Exact: $\alpha = \beta$, i.e. only the value $\alpha = \beta$ satisfies both active and passive nodes.
 - Anti-Slack:  $\alpha>\beta$, i.e. no value satisfies both active and passive nodes.

-## Structure
+## File structure

 Problems are listed in a directory in the following format:
 ```